Questions about teaching online? Get support from UBC’s Learning Technology Hub:

 Do-It-Yourself Media Support Sessions

 UBC Studios offers media support sessions with professional media specialists available to answer your questions.
-These sessions are helpful for planning to produce any video content (e.g., lectures) for your course, especially if you don’t know where to start.
+These sessions, typically held the last Wednesday of every month, are helpful for planning to produce any video content (e.g., lectures) for your course, especially if you don’t know where to start.

 Online Teaching Program Consultations